Included in these items:MORE SAVINGS

 The Design Change Procedure AS9100 outlines the procedure for requesting changes to company products or processes and implementing those changes.
 The aerospace design change procedure also assures orderly, controlled, and effective changes to every aspect of the design of the company products.
 (4 pages, 867 words)

 A design change procedure starts with a request.
 Typically, a request for design change will either come from the customer or from within the company.
 As a rule, customers will formally submit design change requests, supplying the necessary supporting documents (technical drawings, specification data, flow diagrams, etc.).
 In the case of the latter, changes to design may come about as a result of product design & development testing or in production.

-Document Control (or an individual designated by Management) is responsible for assuring that all obsolete documents are removed from the work environment and that current revisions of all necessary documents are available where and when they are needed.
-When documentation is updated, Document Control should purge or remove all originals and working copies of obsolete documentation from circulation, in accordance with AS1000 DOCUMENT CONTROL.
+Document Control or an individual designated by Management is responsible for assuring that obsolete/superseded documents are removed from the work environment and only current revisions of necessary documents are available at point of use.